slaborde/NetworkDesign/README.md

 where:

-* 100 =  number of network design itertions
+* 100 =  number of network design iterations
 * 5 = k shortest paths
 * 0.99 = reliability threshold
 * 10000 = reliability simulations iterations
-* 3 = kind of network design algorithm (1: for optimization and reliability, 2: 1: for optimization only, 3: for optimization and reliability for node-link combination between 0.90-0.99)
+* 3 = kind of network design algorithm (1: for optimization and reliability, 2: 1: for optimization only, 3: for optimization and reliability with nine node-link failure probability combinations ranging between 0.90-0.99)

 ## Nota
 This should compile in all platforms Win, Linux y Mac OS, but some compilers have trouble with parenthesis in some special code line declarations for example: Adyacence.cpp line 12.
 For this reason maybe quit parenthesis should be needed in order to compile in some platforms.